osa1/tiny/ARCHITECTURE.md

 | -------------- | ------------- |
 | term_input_macros | Generating parser for xterm byte sequences |

+### libtiny_common

+This crate currently has just one type: `ChanName`, which is the type for channel names.

+RFC 2812 has two rules related to character names:

+- Channel names are case insensitive
+- The characters "{}|^" are considered lowercase, and their uppercase equivalents are "[]\~".

+Finally, not specified in RFC 2812, but as implemented by servers in practice, is for non-ASCII characters comparison is *case sensitive*.

+The `ChanName` type takes all these into account and provides channel name comparison that follows RFC 2812 rules and server implementations.

+Because channel names are widely used in implementation of the client, all other tiny crates need this `ChanName` type, and to avoid introducing dependencies between large crates just for one type, we have this crate.

+`libtiny_common` does not depend on other tiny crates.

 ### term_input_macros

 Provides a single procedural macro called `byte_seq_parser`.
 Given a list of